 QUESTION: How do I know which principle applies in any given situation?

 ANSWER: The Christian always has the Psalmist’s confession on his lips, “my times are in your hands” (Psalm 31:15).
 This is a statement of his acceptance of the two principles mentioned in Question #2.
 He then studies the situation and asks the question, “What is the Lord doing here?
 Is my condition or that of the person for whom I am responsible terminal, i.e. it will cause my death at some future time?
 If the condition is terminal, is death imminent, i.e. death will come in a short time, several days at most, no matter what treatment or care is given?”
 Of course, the advice of doctors and other medical personnel, pastors, family members, friends, and other trusted people will be sought to help make these determinations.

-Knowing that no decisions we make are ever pure, all are tainted with selfishness and ignorance, the Christian will pray with the Psalmist, “Who can discern his errors?
+Knowing that no decisions we make are ever pure, all are tainted with selfishness and ignorance, the Christian will pray with the Psalmist, “Who can discern their own errors?
 Forgive my hidden faults.
 Keep your servant also from willful sins; may they not rule over me.”
 (Psalm 19:12,13) With such an attitude, seeking to be free of sins corrupting effects and focused on glorifying the Lord of life, the child of God may proceed with his decision-making.